vistle/vistle/coding-style.md

 Compiler Compatibility
 ----------------------

-We use C++ 11, but we want to be able to compile Vistle with
+We use C++ 14, but we want to be able to compile Vistle with

-* Visual Studio 2013,
+* Visual Studio 2017
-* GCC 4.6 and newer,
+* GCC 5.3 and newer,
 * Clang 3.0 and newer (Xcode 6 and newer).
 * Intel ICC 10 and newer

-So avoid the following:

-* non-static data member initializers
-* template aliases

 Source Code Formatting